 - 1¼ c canned pure pumpkin purée

-- 4 c red Swiss chard, leaves and stems finely chopped
+- 4 c red Swiss chard, leaves finely chopped (reserve finely chopped stems if you want to add to Step 2! — optional)

 - In a large soup pot over medium heat, add oil and onions.
 Once sizzling, add garlic, carrots, zucchini and sweet potato.

-- When veggies are just tender, add remaining broth and 2 c water along with potato, zucchini and tomatoes (undrained — and diced kale spines if using).
+- When veggies are just tender, add broth and 2 c water along with potato, zucchini and tomatoes (undrained — and diced Swiss chard stems/spines if using).
 Bring soup to a boil.

 - Stir in tomatoes, rice, and spices.
 Reduce to a simmer and cover for 20-25 min, stirring occasionally.